 Not all videos are created equal.
 Just like written content, candidates don’t want to sit through poorly produced videos that don’t answer their questions.
 It’s much better to create a few well-thought-out videos that will keep viewers attention and satisfy their curiosity.

-We invested in a dedicated team to ensure that every video we create reflects each company in an authentic and high-quality manner (you can click the image above to see the fruits of that labor).
+We invested in a dedicated team to ensure that every video we create reflects each company in an authentic and high-quality manner.
 Keep in mind that not everyone is comfortable on camera, so it’s important that you feature willing participants in a relaxed atmosphere.

 Congrats!
 You created a sweet video that candidates are excited about.
 That’s great, but you aren’t done yet.
 Now it’s time to share and promote your video content across all channels, including your careers page, social media platforms and email campaigns.
 We always cross promote video content to ensure candidates can easily find and engage with it.

-We were able to significantly increase exposure of this video by featuring it on our website, Facebook page and YouTube channel.
+Hyperloop One was able to significantly increase exposure of this video by featuring it on their website, Facebook page and YouTube channel.
 The best part?
 It only took a few minutes.
-The heavy lifting is over, and we have a great piece of content that will engage viewers and remain relevant for much longer than most written pieces.
+The heavy lifting is over, and they have a great piece of content that will engage viewers and remain relevant for much longer than most written pieces.